 In addition to works on the Party Wall itself, excavations to a certain depth within prescribed distances from neighbouring property will also require notification.

 Under the Party Wall Act the neighbour is termed as the adjoining owner.
 If you have received notification for works under the Party Wall Act or are aware of works that you think might be notifiable, we can advise.

-As the adjoining owner you are entitled to appoint a surveyor to protect your interest and in most circumstances you will not have to pay for the services of the surveyor.
+As the adjoining owner, you are entitled to appoint a Surveyor to protect your interest and in most circumstances, you will not have to pay for the Services of a Surveyor.
 Where a formal Award is required, costs are usually borne by the building owner.

 AG are experienced in handling a wide range of Domestic and Commercial Party Wall issues from those relating to domestic extensions to large new build commercial projects within city centres.

 We are also proud to have been appointed as the Specialist Neighbourly Matters Surveyor for a leading national building consultancy.